Rytary: 7 things you should know

 - Not recommended in children or adolescents under the age of 18 years.

 - For patients converting from immediate-release carbidopa/levodopa to Rytary, consult the product information for Rytary to find the recommended starting dose of Rytary based on the previous dosage of carbidopa/levodopa.
 For example, people previously taking 750mg to 949mg of levodopa in carbidopa/levodopa should start with 3 capsules of Rytary 36.25/145 three times a day.

 - Should not be given within two weeks of nonselective monoamine oxidase (MAO) inhibitors such as isocarboxazid, phenelzine, and tranylcypromine.
 Rytary may be administered with the manufacturer's recommended dose of a selective MAO type B inhibitor such as selegiline.

 - Contraindicated in people with a known hypersensitivity to any component of Rytary, and in patients with narrow-angle glaucoma, unless the intraocular pressure is well controlled and the person is monitored carefully.
-Regular blood tests and monitoring of liver, renal, and cardiovascular function is recommended in people taking Rytary for long periods.
+Regular blood tests and monitoring of liver, renal, and cardiovascular function are recommended in people taking Rytary for long periods.

 - There is an increased risk of depression in people taking Rytary.
 Monitor people taking Rytary for the development of depression with concomitant suicidal tendencies.